1759 - British relief of Patna

 On April 8, the united forces arrived before Patna, to find that Prince Ali Gauhar, who had been vigorously assaulting that city, had raised the siege on hearing of the near approach of Clive's Army.

 Prince Ali Gauhar had been reinforced by M. Law and his Frenchmen; but his army, composed of men of different nationalities and conflicting interests, had become so demoralised, that the prince was forced to take refuge within the territories of the rajah of Bundelkhand.

-Clive, having repaired the defences of Patna, injured during the late siege, now cleared the country of the remnants of prince Ali Gauhar's rebel army, and brought into subjection several petty chiefs in arms against the nawab; returning before the end of April to Patna.
-Here he left a detachment under captain Cochrane, composed of 1 coy of the Bengal European Battalion; a detail of artillery with 2 field-pieces and 5 coys of various battalions of the Bengal Sepoys and 3 coys of Sepoys belonging to the local factory.
+Clive, having repaired the defences of Patna, injured during the late siege, now cleared the country of the remnants of Prince Ali Gauhar's rebel army, and brought into subjection several petty chiefs in arms against the nawab; returning before the end of April to Patna.
+Here he left a detachment under Captain Cochrane, composed of 1 coy of the Bengal European Regiment; a detail of artillery with 2 field-pieces and 5 coys of various battalions of the Bengal Sepoys and 3 coys of Sepoys belonging to the local factory.
 He then set off for Calcutta.

 In reward for these services Clive received something more than expressions of gratitude; Mir Jafar presenting him with the charge of zamindar (tax collector) of those districts south of Calcutta which had previously been rented to the East India Company, and the income of which was ₤ 30,000 per annum.
 These rents were afterwards a subject of contention between Clive and the East India Company.

 This article is essentially a compilation of texts from the following books which are now in the public domain: